Sophos Home antivirus review

 However, it did notify us of their presence, repeating the message via a notification message that it was unable to delete them.
 However, this time it let us place Inqtana back onto our system, and there was no warning of any kind.

-We’re not sure if Sophos Home offers scheduled scanning.
-There are no preference options to control this but considering it commenced its own quick scan shortly after installation then we guess that some kind of periodic automated scanning takes place.
+We couldn't find any options to enable scheduled scanning, but we think quick scans take place automatically from time-to-time.
 Outside of this, however, you get the always-on protection mentioned earlier.
-There doesn’t appear to be any kind of quarantine feature in Sophos Home – viruses can only be removed.
+There also doesn’t appear to be any kind of quarantine feature in Sophos Home – viruses can only be removed.

 All in all, the fact that Sophos Home caught all ten of our viruses is impressive.
 The fact it didn’t automatically delete three of them was odd.
 While this perhaps indicate Sophos Home isn’t quite the fuss-free experience it claims, if you know what you’re doing and don’t mind a little DIY deletion, then there’s little doubt that – at zero cost – Sophos Home offers unbeatable value.